Parihsz/tuffutils/docs/State.md

 # State

-This module provides a lightweight state machine implementation for managing the states and transitions of entities.
-It includes networking functionality to synchronize state transitions across server and clients.
-State machines are referenced by name and have properties to control replication.
+A lightweight state machine implementation for managing the states and transitions of entities.
+State machines are referenced by name and have properties to control replication, meaning they are self-syncable.
+(Replication is easy to opt-in to and control dynamically, but entirely optional.)

+Little to no boilerplate, as many methods are optional (i.e OnExit, Update)

 ## Classes